-Admission into the program is competitive, and the College of Science, Engineering, and Technology (CSET) stack-ranks previous undergraduate (or graduate) program type, overall undergraduate GPA, prerequisite coursework GPA, and recommender evaluations to determine final admissions decisions.
+Admission into the program is competitive, based principally on prerequisite coursework GPA, and recommender evaluations.

 Admission cannot and will not be guaranteed.
 Applications that do not meet the minimum requirements by the application deadline will be denied without consideration.
-Final acceptance into the program will be determined by the
+Final acceptance into the program will be determined by the Master of Science in Nutrition and Dietetics Admissions Committee.

-CSET Admissions Committee.
 If a student has not been fully accepted to this program, they will be denied admittance into the program.
 University parameters for Accepted with Specifications do not apply to this program and any student who is not fully accepted will not be admitted into the program.
 Students are encouraged to either meet the parameters for full acceptance or choose a different program for admittance.

 An offer of admission will be valid for 12 months.
 Applicants denied admission may reapply after 180 days.
-Students will be admitted on a quarterly basis with start dates on the 3rd Thursday in January, April, August, and October.
+Students will be admitted on a quarterly basis with start dates on the 3rd Thursday in January, April, August, and October, pending available seats.